-Get outside and enjoy these easy & fun things to do on a Summer night!
+Get outside and enjoy these easy & fun summer night activities for kids and adults!

 We love that summertime means a not-so-strict-bedtime schedule so we can get out and enjoy those long summer evenings!
 Some of our favorite (and free!) summer activities for kids and families are those done at night!

 We head out after dinner for a walk to the park or spend the night doing something special – it always creates some great memories.
 With the longer days and cooler evenings, summer is the perfect time to find some family events or activities that you can enjoy together after dark.